 This finding was based on the model developed by researchers that used information from nest counts and remote sensing imagery.

-“This assessment is a major step toward addressing the substantial information gap regarding the conservation status of bonobos across their entire range,&rdquo.
+“This assessment is a major step towards addressing the substantial information gap regarding the conservation status of bonobos across their entire range,&rdquo.
 Lead author Dr. Jena R. Hickey of Cornell University and the University of Georgia, said in a statement.
 “The results of the study demonstrate that human activities reduce the amount of effective bonobo habitat and will help us identify where to propose future protected areas for this great ape.”.

 In order for the endangered species to thrive for the next 100 years or even longer, it's crucial that conservationists determine the size of their range, where they live and what drives their dispersal in the habitable regions. it's only after this, that people can steer the conservation actions in a very effective manner, explains Ashley Vosper of the Wildlife Conservation Society.